timholy/SnoopCompile.jl/docs/src/snoopi_deep.md

 !!! tip
     Your workload may load packages and/or (re)define methods; these can be sources of invalidation and therefore non-empty output from `staleinstances`.
-    One trick that may cirumvent some invalidation is to load the packages and make the method definitions before launching `@snoopi_deep`, because it ensures the methods are in place before your workload triggers compilation.
+    One trick that may circumvent some invalidation is to load the packages and make the method definitions before launching `@snoopi_deep`, because it ensures the methods are in place before your workload triggers compilation.

 ## Viewing the results